mga-97/r1-object-retrieval/modules/r1Obr-orchestrator/README.md

 - `stop`: stops the robot
 - `resume`: resumes stopped search
 - `reset`: stops the robot without the possibility to resume it
+- `reset_home`: resets the robot and the chat bot, and starts the navigation of the robot towards the home location
 - `help`: gets this list
 - `status`: returns the current status.
 The robot could be: idle, asking network, searching (navigating or effectively searching around), waiting for an answer, performing some kind of motion when the object is found or not found.
 - `info`: get the information about what, where and status
+- `navpos`: sets the robot in a navigation position
+- `go <location>` : navigates the robot to 'location' if it is valid

 ### Outputs
 A search can have a negative or a positive outcome.